Motivation-and-Behaviour/bigger_picture/docs/prereg/bigger_picture_preregistration.md

 ### Outcome measures

-{\>\> Outcomes are the part of this I am most concerned about.
-We need to balance the extent to which we can meaningfully combine measures, with the extent to which we can reasonably expect to find datasets.
+We will include a range of outcome measures related to children’s learning, cognitive abilities, mental health, wellbeing, and behaviour.
-E.g., if we limit ‘beahviour’ to the SDQ, we may not find enough datasets.
-But if we include all measures of behaviour, we may not be able to meaningfully combine them.
-Thoughts on how we address this are welcome. \<\<} We will include a range of outcome measures related to children’s learning, cognitive abilities, mental health, wellbeing, and behaviour.
 After identifying datasets, we will examine the measures used in these datasets and determine which measures can be harmonised and have sufficient data before contacting authors.

 The below outline some of the measures we expect to be included.